jrp2014/smuggler2/README.md

 - `Smuggler2` rewrites the existing imports, rather than attempting to prune them.
 (This is a more aggressive approach than `smuggler` which focuses on removing redundant imports.)
 It has advantages and disadvantages.
-The advantage is that a minimal set of imports is generated in a reproducable format.
+The advantage is that a minimal set of imports is generated in a reproducible format.
 So you can just import a library without specifying any specific imports and `Smuggler2` will add an explict list of things that are used from it.
-This can be a useful check and better document your modules.
+This can be a useful check and better documents your modules.
 The disdvantage is that imports may be reordered, comments and blank lines dropped, external imports mixed with external, etc.